Special features of this approach (will expand each into more elaborate prose at a later date).

-The special meaning of “at a moment that $x=x_0$" is developed in Chapter 3 and is used throughout the book.
+The special meaning of “at the moment $x=x_0$" is developed in Chapters 3 and 4, and is used throughout the remainder of the book.
 By a moment of a variable we mean a small interval containing a particular value of the variable.

-We develop the concept of a function that gives the rate of change of another function at a moment of the other function’s independent variable.
+We develop the concept of an exact rate of change function.
+Each value of an exact rate of change function gives the rate of change of an accumulation function at a moment of its independent variable.
 This is the meaning of derivative that we develop.

-An integral is not an area.
+In DIRACC, an integral is not an area.
 It is an accumulation.
-If the quantity that is accumulating is area, then an integral is an area.
-But most times an integral is not an area.
+If the quantity that accumulates is area, then an integral is an area.
+In most situations, the accumulating quantity is something other than area.

 Antiderivatives are functions.